brinalesser/BattenVisionML/README.md

 ├── DetectionMethodsTest.py     # Tests different OpenCV library feature and edge detection methods ├── ImageFilter.py              # An attempt to process frames pixel by pixel
-                                  - too slow using python: see CTest instead ├── LineMergeTest.py            # An attempt to make edge lines steadier
-                                  - slow: see LineTest.py instead
-├── LineTest.py                 # Identifies the location of the gap between battens on close up frames ├── ObjectDetectTest.py         # Object detection using Cascade Classifier
+                                  - too slow using python: see CTest instead ├── LineTest.py                 # Identifies the location of the gap between battens on close up frames ├── ObjectDetectTest.py         # Object detection using Cascade Classifier
                                   - was unable to create a good enough model for the the battens to be accurately identified